lmondada/dphil-thesis/content/05_parallel/03_persistent-ds.md

 4. For all vertices $v'$ in `equivalent_vertices(v, D)`, build new pinned vertex sets $Pin' = Pin \cup \{v'\}$, filter out the sets $Pin'$ that are not valid pinned vertex sets.
 5. Repeat steps 2--4 until all pattern embeddings have been found.

 Step 1 is straightforward---notice that pattern matching must be started at a vertex in $V(\mathcal{D})$, so finding all patterns will require iterating over all choices of $v$.
-The pattern embeddings are constructed over iterations of step 2: each iteration can be seen as one step of the pattern matcher---for instance as presented in {{% reflink "chap:matching" %}}---extending the pattern embeddings that can be extended and discarding those that cannot.
+The pattern embeddings are constructed over iterations of step 2: each iteration can be seen as one step of the pattern matcher---for instance, as presented in {{% reflink "chap:matching" %}}---extending the pattern embeddings that can be extended and discarding those that cannot.
 If all possible pattern embeddings have been discarded, then matching can be aborted for that $Pin$ set.

 How step 3 should be implemented depends on the types of graphs and patterns that are matched on.
-It is particularly simple in the case of minIR graphs with only linear values, i.e. hypergraphs with hyperedges that have directed, ordered endpoints and vertices that are incident to exactly one incoming and one outgoing edge.
-In that case, $v$ can always be chosen in such way as to ensure progress on the next iteration of step 2, i.e. the domain of definition of at least one partial pattern embedding $P \hookrightarrow G(Pin)$ will be extended by one vertex.
+It is straightforward in the case of minIR graphs with only linear values, i.e. hypergraphs with hyperedges that have directed, ordered endpoints and vertices that are incident to exactly one incoming and one outgoing edge.
+In that case, $v$ can always be chosen in such a way as to ensure progress on the next iteration of step 2, i.e. the domain of definition of at least one partial pattern embedding $P \hookrightarrow G(Pin)$ will be extended by one vertex.
 The info box below explains this case in more detail.

 Step 4 produces all possible extensions of $Pin$ to pinned vertex sets $Pin'$ that include a descendant $v'$ of $v$ (or $v$ itself).
 All vertices returned by `equivalent_vertices` will be in edits compatible with $D$, so to check that $Pin'$ is a valid pinned vertex set, we only need to check the second property of pinned vertices.
 Let $P$ be a pattern, let $\mathcal{A}$ be the set of all $Pin$ sets under consideration and let $D$ be the set of edits of vertices in $Pin \in \mathcal{A}$.
 Step 4 increments the sizes of all pinned vertex sets in $\mathcal{A}$ whilst maintaining the following invariant.

 **Invariant for step 4.**&emsp; If there is a superset $D' \supseteq D$ of compatible edits such that $P$ embeds in $G'$, the flattened history of $D'$, then there is a set of pinned vertices $Pin \in \mathcal{A}$ and a superset $Pin' \supseteq Pin$ of vertices such that $P$ embeds in $G(Pin')$.

-Finally, step 5 ensures the process is repeated until for all partial pattern embeddings, either the domain of definition is complete, or the embedding of $P$ is not possible.
+Finally, step 5 ensures the process is repeated until, for all partial pattern embeddings, either the domain of definition is complete, or the embedding of $P$ is not possible.
 Given that step 4 increments the size of $Pin$ sets at each iteration, this will terminate as long as the vertex picking strategy of step 3 selects vertices that allow to extend (or refute) the partial pattern embeddings constructed and extended in step 2.
-This is satisfied for example in the case of linear minIR graphs, as explained in the info box.
+This is satisfied, for example, in the case of linear minIR graphs, as explained in the info box.

 <!-- prettier-ignore -->
 {{% hint "info" %}}